RomanCLV/DUAV2023/README.md

 The required CPP script you must compute is located at `./sources/rtCam/` All others script are samples to learn how to use OpenCV.

-We are using `cmake` to build cpp files.
+We are using `gcc` and `cmake` to build cpp files.
 So to build any cpp file, move into the folder where are located the main.cpp and execute:

 ```
 cmake .